railwayapp/docs/src/docs/reference/cli-api.md

 ## Status

-*View the status of your Railway project and user.*
+*View the status of your Railway project and user*

 ```txt
 ~ railway status --help